vodquang96/django-anymail/docs/esps/postmark.rst

           ],
       }

-Set the EmailMessage's subject to `None` to use the subject from your Postmark template, or supply a subject with the message to override the template value.
+Postmark does not allow overriding the message's subject or body with a template.

 See this `Postmark blog post on templates`_ for more information.